-There is 1 slipway situated a couple of kilometres away from the shellfish area.
-Monitoring in the shellfish area does not indicate any water quality issues which are likely to be associated with this slipway or its associated activities (such as fishing and boating) and the WFD assessment of the risk posed to marine waters from marine morphology pressures deems the marine waters in and around this shellfish area to be 'not at risk'.
-Therefore, it is unlikely that the slipway or associated activities are affecting shellfish water quality in this shellfish area.
+There is 1 pier structure and 2 piled structures within 5 kilometres of the shellfish area.
+Monitoring in the area does not highlight any water quality issues which are likely to result from the structures themselves or their associated activities (such as fishing and boating) and the WFD assessment has deemed the area to be 'not at risk' from morphological pressures.
+Therefore, the marine structures and their associated activities are unlikely to be affecting shellfish water quality in this shellfish area.